rfkinline/ETH-Dashboard/README.md

 <li>Don't use the default OS supplied by Raspberry.
 Follow the instructions described below (Install for Hyperpixel)

 ## What I am currently working on:
-1. include colors and maybe color grading
-2. Capacity Lightning Network
-3. GitHub stats
+1. GitHub stats
-4. Needs at least two other modes of this, like one to get your local breakout price and another as we approach/pass ATH
-5. Automatic screensaver (by time) to save display
+2. Automatic screensaver (by time) to save display
-6. Automatic start with using variables (for example display switch off/on time)
+3. Automatic start with using variables (for example display switch off/on time)

 ## Display
 <b>Install for HyperPixel 4.0 (3.5" display)</b><br>